197th Infantry Brigade (United States)

 The 197th Infantry Brigade ("Sledgehammer" / "FOLLOW ME") is an active Infantry brigade of the United States Army.
-The brigade was active as an Organized Reserve unit from 1921–1942, in the Regular Army from 1962–1991, and as a TRADOC training unit from 2007–2013.
+The brigade was active as an Organized Reserve unit from 1921 to 1942, in the Regular Army from 1962 to 1991, and as a TRADOC training unit from 2007 to 2013.
 The brigade saw service in Operation Desert Storm with the 24th Infantry Division.
-On July 31st, 2020 the Brigade was activated as a Training Brigade in Ft.
-Benning, GA to serve the increased training needs of the Army.
+On July 31, 2020, the brigade was activated as a training brigade in Fort Benning, Georgia, to serve the increased training needs of the army.

 History

 For the new Reorganization Objective Army Division (ROAD) brigade at Fort Benning, Georgia, the adjutant general on 1 August 1962 restored elements of the 99th Reconnaissance Troop, which thirty years earlier had been organized by consolidating infantry brigade headquarters and headquarters companies of the 99th Infantry Division, as Headquarters and Headquarters Companies, 197th and 198th Infantry Brigades.
 The following month the 197th Infantry Brigade was activated at Fort Benning.
 When the Third U.S. Army activated the brigade to support training at the Infantry Center, it consisted of a composite artillery battalion (105-mm. and 155-mm. howitzers and Honest Johns), an armor battalion, a mechanized infantry battalion, two infantry battalions, an engineer company, and a chemical platoon, but no support battalion.
 At some point, a support battalion was organized.
-The support battalion was composed of A company, the brigade administration company, B company was a medical company providing medics for training event, C company which was the brigade supply company, and D company which was a transportation company.
+The support battalion was composed of A company, the brigade administration company; B company was a medical company providing medics for training event; C company was the brigade supply company, and D company was a transportation company.
 The battalion was composed mostly of soldiers returning from Viet Nam having only several months to serve on active duty.
 Colonel Dorchek was the Support Battalion Commander.
 A company consisted of the Brigade Chaplains, Brigade Adjutant General section, and the Brigade Judge Advocate General Section.
 A company also contained the battalion consolidated mess hall.
-A company was commanded 1969-1970 By Captain Terrence Rudes and the First Sergeant was John A. Hoyt.
-In 1969, Colonel Willard Latham assumed command of the 197th Brigade, he later became the Post Commander at Ft.
+A company was commanded 1969-1970 by Captain Terrence Rudes and the First Sergeant was John A. Hoyt.
+In 1969, Colonel Willard Latham assumed command of the 197th Brigade.
+He later became the Post Commander at Ft.
 Benning.
 COL Edwin L. Kennedy succeeded COL Latham in command in an unusual coincidence.
 LTC Kennedy had succeeded LTC Latham in battalion command in Berlin, Germany in 1968.
 This was COL Kennedy's second brigade command having commanded the 196th Light Infantry Brigade in Vietnam previously.
 The strength of the brigade was approximately 3,500 men.

 In late 1965 an infantry battalion of the 197th Infantry Brigade was inactivated at Fort Benning to provide personnel for expanding the Army in Vietnam.
 In early 1973, to provide personnel needed for the Infantry School, Continental Army Command directed that the school support troops be reorganized and the 197th be restructured as a unit in the Strategic Army Force.
 On 21 March 1973 the brigade officially joined the strategic force, fielding one battalion each of infantry, mechanized infantry, and armor.